 Squeeze whatever paint color you’d like to have a slightly extra shape into a mixing pot, and add cornstarch and mix!

 Play around with the amounts and different colors the first time for varying results.

 4. Use Cut-out Shapes

-To add some uniform geometric shapes that will save you loads of time, cut your own out.
+Cut your own out to add some uniform geometric shapes that will save you loads of time.

 Play around with different materials you can cut into and different grippers to attach to the back–my favorite is cardstock and a roll of duck tape on the backing.

-You can even use a paint pen in a dark color and decorate the shapes with a steady hand, just wait for the wet edge to dry first!
+You can even use a paint pen in a dark color and decorate the shapes with a steady hand.
+Wait for the wet edge to dry first!

 5. Blow Your Ink with Straws

 Adding details can get very touchy and complicated; try blowing ink or paint drips with a straw on a future project for a natural look using the right tools and not much paint.

 I specifically like to use this hack when I’m looking for a special, extra unique look in movement.